rogerio-onza/Fangorn/README.md

-# Fangorn: pacote em R para apoio à modelagem de distribuição de espécies (SDMs)
+# Fangorn: R package for supporting Species Distribution Models (SDMs)

 ## 🚩 **Observation**
 This package is currently **inactive** (or **dormant**) and needs **updates** to fix and **optimize** the wrapper functions implemented below.